 Photos and videos load much faster in the new importer, plus it makes it easier to see what's already been imported to your iPhone from the card with an "Already Imported" section.
 Aside from that, photos and videos are organized by date, which is a nice change if you use your card throughout the week or even month.

 After tapping "Import All," the import will begin, but you can stop it at any time.
 If you'd rather pick and choose media, you can do like before and tap on the photos and videos you want to download, then tap "Import."
 Also like before, you can "Delete" or "Keep" photos and videos on the card after it's finished importing.

 By default, photos and videos that you import will end up in your "Camera Roll" album, which is labeled "Library" in the importer.
 However, you can change the destination folder by tapping on "Import to."
 You can choose whatever folder appears in the list or you can create a new album specifically for this import.

 If you can't decide which media to transfer to your iPhone, iOS 12's importer includes a new preview mode.
 Press firmly to peek at an image with 3D Touch, then press deeper to enlarge it.
 If you don't have 3D Touch, long-press to jump into large previews.
 You can then swipe left or right to browse through all your photos and videos in the bigger view, and tap each one to select or deselect it for importing.

-Note: iOS 12 is in beta right now, so things won't always work as expected.
+Note: Since iOS 12 is fairly new, things may not always work as expected.
 For instance, as you can tell in the screenshots below, it sometimes has a hard time processing RAW images for previews.
-I've had it work and not work before, so hopefully, this is something Apple smooths out before iOS 12's stable release.
+I've had it work and not work before, so hopefully, this is something Apple smooths out in iOS 12.x releases.